VirusTotal/yara/docs/modules/hash.rst

     Returns a 32-bit checksum for the given string.
 The checksum is just the sum of all the bytes in the string (unsigned).

+.. c:function:: crc32(offset, size)

+    Returns a crc32 checksum for the *size* bytes starting at *offset*.

+.. c:function:: crc32(string)

+    Returns a crc32 checksum for the given string.